 In the present study, we aimed to examine orientation biases and spatial frequency tuning in the tree shrew SC.
-More than 50 years after its first report, the mechanism underlying orientation selectivity is still debated.
-The theory of excitatory convergence of orientation selectivity in the cats and macaques (Hubel & Wiesel, 1962; Hubel & Wiesel, 1968) suggested that orientation selectivity first originated in the primary visual cortex.
-A similar mechanism of orientation selectivity has been proposed in the tree shrews (Chisum et al., 2003; Mooser et al., 2004) This theory largely ignored the orientation biases that have been demonstrated in sub-cortical areas.
+More than 50 years after its first report, the mechanism underlying orientation selectivity is still debated (Refs?..
+Priebe,…; V&E.,,,).
+The model of excitatory convergence proposed by Hubel & Wiesel (1962, 1968) for orientation selectivity in cats and macaques assumed that orientation selectivity was first generated along the visual pathway only in the primary visual cortex.
+A similar mechanism of orientation selectivity has been proposed in the tree shrews (Chisum et al., 2003; Mooser et al., 2004) These theories have largely ignored the orientation biases that have been demonstrated in sub-cortical areas.
 Subcortical orientation biases have been reported in the retina and the dLGN of most species (cats- Levick & Thibos, 1980; Vidyasagar & Urbas, 1982; Levick & Thibos, 1982; Shou & Leventhal, 1989; macaques- Smith et al., 1991; Xu et al., 2002, Passaglia et al., 2002; tree shrews- Van Hooser et al., 2013; rodent- Tan et al., 2011; Sun et al., 2016).
 However, oriented neurons in the superior colliculus have only been reported in rodents (Wang et al., 2010; Inayat et al., 2015; Ahmadlou et al., 2015; Shi et al., 2017).
-In cats and macaques, direction selectivity has been reported in the Superior Colliculus (McIlwain & Buser, 1967; Sterling & Wickelgren, 1969; Rosenquist & Palmer, 1971; Cynader & Berman, 1972; Goldberg & Wurtz, 1972) but units can be selective to direction without being selective to orientation (see figure 8a and 8b in results).
-In one detailed study that examined receptive field properties in the shrew SC, a small proportion (~20%) of SC neurons were orientation tuned (response at optimum orientation greater than 3 times the response at non-optimum orientation) in the superficial layers of the SC (Albano et al., 1978).
-A recent study in the tree shrew geniculostriate system however, showed that nearly 50% tree shrew LGN neurons showed orientation biases (Van Hooser et al., 2013) albeit to a smaller extent than that reported by Albano et al. (1978).
+In cats and macaques, direction selectivity has been reported in the Superior Colliculus (McIlwain & Buser, 1967; Sterling & Wickelgren, 1969; Rosenquist & Palmer, 1971; Cynader & Berman, 1972; Goldberg & Wurtz, 1972), but units can be selective to direction without being selective to orientation (see figure 8a and 8b in results).
+In one detailed study that examined receptive field properties in the tree shrew SC, a small proportion (~20%) of SC neurons were orientation tuned (response at optimum orientation greater than 3 times the response at non-optimum orientation) in the superficial layers of the SC (Albano et al., 1978).
+A recent study in the tree shrew geniculostriate system however, showed that nearly 50% of tree shrew LGN neurons showed orientation biases (Van Hooser et al., 2013), albeit to a smaller extent than that reported by Albano et al. (1978).
 Here the orientation biases of the shrew SC were characterized using bars and gratings and compared to that of the shrew LGN.